Inkjet printing in the pharmaceutical industry

 - the expiration date of the product.

-The Unique Identifier will be consistent across the EU to ensure traceability even across national borders.
-In addition, the information must be printed in plain text and must offer a specified minimum print quality so that physicians, pharmacists and patients can read and evaluate it without technical aids.
+The Unique Identifier will be uniform across the EU to ensure traceability even across national borders.
+In addition, the information must be printed in clear text and must offer a defined minimum print quality so that physicians, pharmacists and patients can read and evaluate it without technical aids.

 Inkjet printing in the pharmaceutical industry offers many advantages for companies

-The consistent and clear coding provides very good legibility and high contrast, and is permanent and durable.
-In addition, Continuous Inkjet printers are highly efficient and therefore particularly economical in terms of individual product packaging.
-Not a drop of ink is lost with this printing system, which has a significant impact on operating costs, especially with high throughput.
+The durable and clear coding offers very good legibility and high contrast, and that permanently and consistently.
+In addition, continuous inkjet printers in particular work very efficiently and are therefore particularly economical – in relation to the individual product packaging.
+This is because not a drop of ink is lost with this printing system, which has a significant impact on operating costs, especially with high throughput.

-Modern Inkjet printers can be easily integrated into a network for particularly flexible use.
-In addition, the devices have an intuitive touchscreen interface that can be used to display and modify all important parameters for print jobs.
+Modern inkjet printers can be easily integrated into a network for particularly flexible use.
+In addition, the devices have an intuitive touchscreen interface that can be used to display and change all the important parameters for print jobs.
 This allows changeover times to be reduced, which in turn helps to limit production costs.
-Inkjet printing reliably meets a wide range of compliance requirements for the pharmaceutical industry, ensures traceable and counterfeit-proof products and, thanks to short changeover times, optimally utilizes production capacities.
+Inkjet printing reliably meets the wide range of compliance requirements in the pharmaceutical industry, ensures traceability and anti-counterfeiting and, thanks to short makeready times, makes optimum use of production facilities.